hpbaotho/pos-annotator/Info/README.txt

 # Author: bulbul

 DESCRIPTION
-This is a lightweight tool for annotation of corpus data with POS tags designed for ease of use and speed.
+This is a lightweight tool for annotation of corpus data with POS tags designed for ease of use and speed of processing.

 PREREQUISITES FOR RUNNING
  1. .NET Framework 4.5